CubeLordDevs/CubeLord2.0/README.md

+**NOTICE: THE CUBELORD DEVELOPERS HAVE DECIDED TO TERMINATE THE CUBELORD 2.0 PROJECT AND RESTART WITH A NEW BOT.
+INFORMATION AND LINKS FOR THE NEW BOT ARE FORTHCOMING SOON.
+WE APOLOGISE FOR ANY INCONVENIENCES.**

 **CubeLord 2.0**

 *An cool general services bot that includes entertainment and moderation commands.
 Check out `changelog.md` for new features and the Github wiki for command documentation!*